How to Avoid Chemicals during Day-to-Day Activities

 Every day we upset the body’s natural pH balance with aggressive products.
 While some claim to have a neutral pH of 5.5, like the skin, the reality is that only natural products are truly beneficial.

-We use all kinds of products every day that contain toxic ingredients, heavy metals, petroleum or aluminum derivatives, and more, which enter our body through the pores and mucus membranes to produce toxins that, over time, can cause a multitude of diseases.
+We use all kinds of products every day that contain toxic ingredients, heavy metals, petroleum or aluminum derivatives, and more.
+And so, these enter our body through the pores and mucous membranes to produce toxins.
+Over time, this can cause a multitude of diseases.

 In the short-term, they can also cause skin problems, allergies, cysts, etc. Luckily, we can offer some natural alternatives for all of them:

-- Shampoos: Shampoos increasingly contain more sophisticated textures and scents, but they do this by adding chemical ingredients.
-This leaves our hair looking good, but by using harmful substances that only have short-term benefits.
+Shampoos increasingly contain more sophisticated textures and scents, but they do this by adding chemical ingredients.
+Thus, this leaves our hair looking good, but we end up using harmful substances that only have short-term benefits.

-- Soaps: Including detergents, soaps contain ingredients that can damage the skin, drying it and causing it to age faster.
+Including detergents, soaps contain ingredients that can damage the skin, drying it and causing it to age faster.
 Instead, we can choose to use glycerin or coconut soaps, or make our own homemade soap.

-- Deodorants: Most deodorants contain aluminum, which is a heavy metal that’s very harmful to our health and can cause neurodegenerative diseases.
-It’s particularly dangerous for women due to the proximity of the armpit to the breast, and can cause cysts to develop with long-term use.
+Most deodorants contain aluminum, which is a heavy metal that’s very harmful to our health and can cause neurodegenerative diseases.
+It’s particularly dangerous for women due to the proximity of the armpit to the breast and can cause cysts to develop with long-term use.

-- Moisturizers: Moisturizing and nourishing skin lotions are actually made with paraffin and other petroleum derivatives, as well as harmful parabens.
+Moisturizing and nourishing skin lotions are actually made with paraffin and other petroleum derivatives, as well as harmful parabens.
 It’s much better to use all-natural products like coconut oil, argan oil, almond oil, sesame oil, shea butter, etc.